Every couple experiences little instances of communication breakdown. It just happens.

 Minor bad communication habits are like that.
 Not that big of a thing in the moment, but given time… you get the picture.

-So with that in mind, here are three common communication habit scenarios every couple experiences.
+So with that in mind, here are four common communication habit scenarios every couple experiences.
 The good news is, you can fix or improve bad communication with a little intention:

 Fred asks Wilma if it’d be okay to go bowling with Barney tonight.
 Wilma replies, “Sure, you can go if you want.”
 However, Wilma’s tone of voice sounds less than enthused.
 And her crossed arms and frown suggests she’s not as approving as her words suggest.